-The program is inspired by a parallel project initiated by the federal judiciary over two decades ago under which federal courts of appeals transmit to Congress certain opinions that identify apparent technical errors in federal statutes.
+The program was originally inspired by a parallel project initiated by the federal judiciary over two decades ago under which federal courts of appeals transmit to Congress certain opinions that identify apparent technical errors in federal statutes.
 The Conference is indebted to the architect of that program, now-Chief Judge Robert Katzmann of the United States Court of Appeals for the Second Circuit, for suggesting that the Conference undertake the current project, and to Dr. Russell Wheeler for advice on its operations.
 Both are affiliated with the Governance Institute.
 Neither Chief Judge Katzmann nor Dr. Wheeler are, of course, responsible for the current program’s design or implementation.